thestippe/thestippe.github.io/_drafts/statistics/2025-12-19-extreme_quantile.md

 then ordinary regression is not a suitable tool, and quantile regression can be a smart choice in this context.

+Quantile regression can be also used in the context of classification, when you want to find out values which are too extreme (higher than the $p$-th quantile), you can first perform a quantile regression and then compare the new observations with the value for the expected $p$-th quantile.

 In Bayesian statistics, quantile regression can be implemented by using the asymmetric Laplace distribution, which can be [parametrized in terms of a quantile parameter $q$](https://www.pymc.io/projects/docs/en/latest/api/distributions/generated/pymc.AsymmetricLaplace.html).